AndreasAvgou/Data-Structures-with-Python/README.md

 # Data Structures & Algorithms with Python

-This repository contains a collection collection of Python scripts developed .
+This repository contains a collection collection of Python scripts developed.
 The exercises are focusing on understanding fundamental algorithms, memory management, and efficient data manipulation.

 ## 📂 Project Structure